 Holding students to consistent, higher standards that will prepare them for life and the global economy they will face is the focus behind Michigan's high school graduation requirements.
 Successfully completing these requirements will give your high school graduate a strong foundation in preparation for higher education and to be competitive in securing the jobs of the 21st Century.
-In the short-term, the requirements will prepare your student to pass the Michigan Merit Exam and assist in college admission.

-The State Board of Education introduced the new requirements, called the Michigan Merit Curriculum, in December 2005.
-When the state legislature enacted the requirements as law in March 2006, they became the driving force behind high school reform in Michigan and are among the most rigorous in the nation.
-In satisfying these requirements, graduates will meet and often surpass the most stringent entry requirements for all colleges and universities in the state, and will provide the academic and applied learning skills business and industry leaders say they need in their workforce.
+In satisfying these requirements, graduates will meet and often surpass the most stringent entry requirements for all colleges and universities in the state, and will have the opportunity to develop the academic and applied learning skills business and industry leaders say they need in their workforce.

-While the new requirements dramatically change the face of education in Michigan, parent involvement remains critical to a student's success.
+Parent involvement remains critical to a student's success.
 The failure of even one semester of a required course could result in your son/daughter being in danger of not graduating with his/her class.
 While local districts will continue to determine the total number of credits needed to graduate, the state has set the number of credits in each subject area and, in many cases, specified the specific courses that must be taken in English, mathematics, science, social studies, health/physical education, the arts (visual, performing or applied), and world languages.
 An online learning experience is also required.

 It is essential that you fully understand the requirements so you can guide your child in making sound academic decisions as he/she moves toward high school graduation.
+We believe the information contained in this booklet will help greatly in terms of providing guidance for students and parents during the scheduling process for the ninth grade year and beyond.